AltSchool/javascript/README.md

      1. imports from this application.

   - Within each group, sort by alphabetical order, case-insensitive, of the name you're assigning to the thing being imported.
-  - If you're importing multiple things, put those into alphabetical order, and sort by the name of the first thing you're importing.
+  - If you're importing multiple things, put those into alphabetical order, after any single imports, by the name of the first thing being importing.
   - Put newlines between the three groups of imports.
   - Put the ember import before the ember-data import, even though `DS` is before `Ember` in alphabetical order.